Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 My $72,000 job was a disaster and I quickly headed for the exit after only 6 months.
 Fortunately, my previous job was willing to take me back and I even made a secret-under the table-handshake deal for a promotion in a few months with the old boss.

 My income would temporarily drop to $48,000 and then go back to the low-mid $70,000s after the promotion.
-Predictably, the promotion never materialized so I was stuck making $48,000 as a P.E. teacher back in my hometown.
+Sadly, that promotion never materialized so I was stuck making $48,000 as a P.E. teacher back in my hometown.

-I moved to a new city and took another P.E. teaching job making $50,000 at a wonderful school.
-But, this didn’t last long either as I quit for another job after only 6 months.
+I quit that job after another 6 months and moved to a new city and took another P.E. teaching job making $50,000 at a wonderful school.
+But, this didn’t last long either as I quit for another job after ronly 6 more months.

 All of this change resulted in me having 5 different jobs in a 2 year period.
 It was official – I was a job hopper extraordinaire.

-These career setbacks struck a blow to my ego, but my problems were only beginning.
+These career setbacks struck a blow to my ego, but my problems were only beginning as the poured fuel on the going broke fire.

-Over at my rental properties my tenants, who happened to an entire family unit from my own family, had begun to miss their rent payments.
-It started with late or partial payments and eventually became no payments at all.
-And my other tenant moved out without notice and demanded his security deposit back – which I refused and was promptly summoned to court by him to settle the dispute.
+Meanwhile, the tenants in my rental properties had begun to miss their payments.
+It started with late or partial payments, and eventually became no payments at all.
+And my other tenant moved out without notice and summoned me to court to settle the dispute of his security deposit.

-I was bringing home $3,200 per month but was coming up short on my bills and had to borrow several hundred dollars from my girlfriend to cover the difference.
-This sucked.
+I was bringing home $3,200 per month, but was coming up short on my bills and had to borrow several hundred dollars from my girlfriend to cover the difference.
+That sucked.

 Relationships Tumbling